mgood7123/Scroll-Bar/README.md

 //    and the location of its contents will always remain
 //    RELATIVE to the location of the view
 //
-//    for example
+//    for example:
-//    if the container is at location 0, 0
-//    and the contents is at location -30, -30
 //
-//    then if we move the container to location 40, 40
+//    if the container is at absolute location x=0; y=0
-//    then the contents will still be at location -30, -30
+//    and the contents is at absolute location x=100, y=100
 //
+//    then if we move the container to absolute location x=40, y=40
+//    then the contents will be at absolute location x=140, y=140
-//    but the contents position inside the container
+//    but the contents will still be at relative location x=100, y=100
-//    will not change as if the contents is now located
-//    at 10, 10
 //
-//    however it is important to remember that even though
-//    the container has moved from 0, 0 to 40, 40
-//    the contents is still located at -30, -30
-//
-FrameLayout container = new FrameLayout(context, attrs);

-// add the box to the container container.addView(box);

 // attach scroll bars to the container horizontalScrollBar.attachTo(container);